-Table 43 Network Setting > Routing > Policy Forwarding
+Table 44 Network Setting > Routing > Policy Forwarding (continued)

-DESCRIPTION This is the WAN interface through which the traffic is routed.
-Click the Edit icon to edit this policy.
+LABEL DESCRIPTION WAN This is the WAN interface through which the traffic is routed.
+Modify Click the Edit icon to edit this policy.
 Click the Delete icon to remove a policy from the Device.
 A window displays asking you to confirm that you want to delete the policy.